 The purpose of reporting low-level concerns is to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-The school creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a concerning or vulnerable situation re safeguarding.
+The school creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.